landonb/dubs_buffer_fun/README.rst

 Buffer and window navigation features for Vim.

+- This plugin defines a bunch of window and buffer navigation commands — see the list below.

-This plugin defines a few automatic commands:
+This plugin also defines a few automatic commands:

-- Automatically jump to last known cursor position when opening a file.
+- Automatically jump to the last known cursor position when opening a file.

 - Enable ``hidden`` so buffers are not unloaded when abandoned.